bgardella/text-service/README.md

 ### What would be super cool
 Having the scheduled sweeper run on the same REST microservice isn't really a good idea.
-I would separate the sweeper into it's own clustered service and tune the thread pools so that we could sweep multiple times a second.
-I'd also consider moving the "cold storage" messages into a separate data store rather than a simple table.
+I would separate the sweeper into its own clustered service and tune the thread pools so that we could sweep multiple times a second.
+I'd also consider moving the "cold storage" messages into a separate data store rather than just another table in the same datastore.

 ### How would you scale?
 Configure the service to run as an AWS Beanstalk service and begin tuning